 That is why our advice is the following:

 - In the case that you are unsure whether you will stay in Spain for the long-run, rent first and then buy a property.
+Here you can find a complete guide on renting in Spain.

 - On the other hand, if you are completely sure that you will remain in the country for a long period of time, buying will really save you money.